You are here

 Following a request for proposal, the element61 proposition was chosen.
 It featured an agile approach, meaning that priorities and requirements off course within the budgetary framework could be modified to accommodate changing requirements.
 The project management overhead was limited as much as possible so that the project budget could be maximally used on analysis, design and development tasks.
 The model of coaching and co-development methodology applied, meaning that employees of ESF Agency Flanders were closely involved at all stages of the project and also played an active role in the development of the solution.

 A data warehouse architecture was chosen in which all data sources could be optimally combined to provide extensive, detailed reporting and ad-hoc analysis.
 A data warehouse has the added advantage of removing the burden of queries performed on the live database which had a significant impact on the application performance.
 The data warehouse layer was built using the Kimball methodology and a number of star schemas were devised.
 These schemas can be easily navigated by business users.
 Star schemas are made up of measured values and dimensions that provide context on the measurement value.
 They are built specifically for reporting which means that previously time consuming queries can be executed much more quickly.
-On top of the data warehouse a number of OLAP cubes were defined, making it easy to do ad-hoc analysis questions.
+On top of the data warehouse a Microsoft SSAS TAbular model was created, making it easy to do ad-hoc analysis questions.

 This data warehouse was constructed with TimeXtender on a Microsoft SQL Server 2014.
 TimeXtender is a tool based on Microsoft SQL Server and greatly simplifies the implementation of ETL.
 TimeXtender supports the agile methodology and the Kimball data warehouse methodology.
 As all metadata that is used to generate the ETL code is stored in a central repository database, it is very easy to make changes, even by users who do not have extensive SQL knowledge.
 By using a drag and drop interface users can easily build star schemes.
 All the code to create the table objects and fill these with data is generated by TimeXtender.
 Out of the box, TimeXtender delivers a project repository, full documentation, version control and a graphical drag and drop user interface.

-As a front end tool, the customer has chosen to temporarily continue to use Microsoft Excel.
-In a later phase, the standard front end tool of the Flemish Government will be used to unlock the data.
+As a front end tool, the customer has chosen to swith to MS PowerBI after temporarily continue to use Microsoft Excel.

 element61 was involved in the ESF project for the following roles and responsibilities, in close collaboration with ICT and business: